Getting Started

 Once you're up and running, you'll want to start writing your own jobs.
 Note that the job file format is not stable yet, so if you upgrade upstart later, you may need to fix existing files.

-the job is the filename under this directory.
-They are plain text
+the job is the filename under this directory without the .conf

-files and should not be executable.
+extension.
+They are plain text files and should not be executable.

 The format treats one or more space or tabs as whitespace, which is skipped